The Power of Beauty

 Yet extraordinary surfaces, surfaces that attract and hold our attention, can have immense depth when we respond to them powerfully.
 A beautiful surface that fully captures our awareness can pull us away from inattention and move us toward a meaningful personal experience.
 When that happens, the captivating surface becomes an inseparable aspect of the overall aesthetic experience.

-Beauty’s power to enthrall can make it a powerful expressive weapon, far too powerful to avoid because some strait-laced individuals distrust sensuous pleasure.
-So I strive to compose beautiful melodies and textures, even in passages when a work’s expressive mood turns dark.
-The rhetorical power of beauty is an essential part of my efforts to create memorable experiences.
+Beauty’s power to enthrall can make it a powerful expressive weapon—far too powerful to avoid because some strait-laced individuals distrust sensuous pleasure.
+If a work’s expressive tone turns dark, I let ideas emerge that I can shape into dark beauty.